apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 Each Pulsar instance relies on two separate ZooKeeper quorums.

-* [Local ZooKeeper](#deploying-local-zookeeper) operates at the cluster level and provides cluster-specific configuration management and coordination.
+* [Local ZooKeeper](#deploy-local-zookeeper) operates at the cluster level and provides cluster-specific configuration management and coordination.
 Each Pulsar cluster needs to have a dedicated ZooKeeper cluster.
-* [Configuration Store](#deploying-the-configuration-store) operates at the instance level and provides configuration management for the entire system (and thus across clusters).
+* [Configuration Store](#deploy-the-configuration-store) operates at the instance level and provides configuration management for the entire system (and thus across clusters).
 The configuration store quorum can be provided by an independent cluster of machines or by the same machines used by local ZooKeeper.

-### Deploying local ZooKeeper
+### Deploy local ZooKeeper

 ZooKeeper manages a variety of essential coordination- and configuration-related tasks for Pulsar.